mulder21c/adg/pages/knowledge/screen-readers/desktop/browse-focus-modes/README.md

 - Pressing the `Down` key once again will now move the text input's cursor to the end of the input's value (if there is a value).
 Obviously, you can still enter text.
 - If then the `Down` key is pressed again, this will lead JAWS to leave the text input and switch back to browse mode (indicated by a different "beep" sound).

 This seems like a minor detail, but this behaviour indicates clearly that even in focus mode screen readers may intercept some keys.
-This can be relevant if you bind custom JavaScript behaviour to such keys (if you are really curious and want to learn more about this, skip forward and read [Autosuggest widget (or: autocomplete, lookahead, typeahead)](/examples/widgets/autosuggest)).
+This can be relevant if you bind custom JavaScript behaviour to such keys (정말 궁금하고 이에 대해 더 배우고 싶다면, skip forward and read [Autosuggest widget (or: autocomplete, lookahead, typeahead)](/examples/widgets/autosuggest)).

 If you want to disable "Auto Forms Mode", read [JAWS installation and configuration](/setup/screen-readers/jaws).